Conway the Machine: 2012–2019: early mixtapes and Shady Records deal

-2019–present: Studio albums
+2019–present: studio albums

 On May 16, 2019, Conway, Benny The Butcher and Westside Gunn released their first single with DJ Premier titled "Headlines".

-Conway released "Bang", at the time expected to be the first single from his album God Don't Make Mistakes, alongside Eminem on July 19, 2019.
+Conway released "Bang", at the time expected to be the first single from his album God Don't Make Mistakes, alongside Eminem, on July 19, 2019.
 God Don't Make Mistakes had been intended to be Conway's debut studio album, and Westside Gunn had stated it was "90 percent complete" in 2018; however, Conway's first studio album would instead be the project From King to a God, which he released on September 11, 2020.
-During this period, Conway continued releasing mixtapes and collaborative albums as well.
+He released the mixtape La Maquina in April 2021.

 God Don't Make Mistakes was ultimately released on February 25, 2022, as Conway's second studio album.
+It was followed by his third studio album, Won't He Do It, released on May 5, 2023, being Conway's first studio album not released with Griselda, and Slant Face Killah, released on May 10, 2024.